 Like this Post?
 Want to Share?
 Writers like me work hard to showcase their unique voice and style in their writing.
 Unfortunately, I’ve had people post this entry in its entirety and post it without attribution or permission.
 If you’re thinking of sharing this post, please share the link via Twitter and Facebook.
 Copy/pasting this blog entry, which is a copyrighted excerpt from my book, in its entirety anywhere else is not allowed; that’s what the “Reblog” button on WordPress, which will provide proper attribution, is for.
 Feel free to hit the Reblog button via WordPress which will post a condensed version on your blog, but do not copy/paste this onto other websites or blogs in its entirety.
 Thanks for your cooperation!

 About the Author

-Shahida Arabi is a graduate of Columbia University graduate school and the author of the #1 Amazon Bestseller, Becoming the Narcissist’s Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself, which became a #1 Amazon Bestseller upon its pre-order release.
+Shahida Arabi is a graduate of Columbia University graduate school and the author of the #1 Amazon Bestseller, Becoming the Narcissist’s Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself, which has been a #1 Amazon Bestseller for 12 consecutive months since its release.
 She is also the bestselling author of The Smart Girl’s Guide to Self-Care.
 She studied Psychology and English Literature as an undergraduate at NYU, where she graduated summa cum laude.
 Her interests include psychology, sociology, education, gender studies and mental health advocacy.
 You can check out her blog, Self-Care Haven, for topics related to mindfulness, mental health, narcissistic abuse and recovery from emotional trauma, like her page on Facebook, and subscribe to her YouTube Channel.

 This blog entry is an excerpt from a chapter of this book and is copyrighted by law.
 Please ask permission before using any part of this entry on another website and always provide proper credit in the form of my name and a link back to this blog.